• Skip to primary navigation

 Colleen Kennedy

-Cranberry Soda Bread is perfect recipe for Thanksgiving or Christmas breakfast, brunch or visiting.
-A twist on the classic Irish Soda Bread.
+Cranberry Soda Bread recipe is perfect for Thanksgiving breakfast or dessert.
+Christmas Bread recipe.
+Cranberry Bread is a twist on the classic Irish Soda Bread.
 Similar to cranberry scones in taste and texture.

 Print Recipe Pin Recipe